garynewby/WKWebView-Local/README.md

 WKWebViewLocal
 ==============

-Example of WKWebView loading local files and calling between javascript and Objective-C.
+Example in Swift 4 of WKWebView loading local file (including css and images) and calling between Javascript and Swift.
-Loading local files and assets requires the baseUrl to be set.